ibexa/documentation-user/docs/getting_started/discover_ui.md

 #### Edit dashboard

 At any time you can edit an active dashboard.
-To do it, click en edit icon in the top right corner.
+To do it, click an icon in the top right corner, and then click **Edit My dashboard**.

 ![Edit dashboard](img/edit_active_dashboard.png "Edit dashboard")